Kang Youwei

-Kang Youwei (19 March 1858 – 31 March 1927) was a Chinese political thinker and reformer in late Qing dynasty.
+Kang Youwei (19 March 1858 – 31 March 1927) was a Chinese political thinker and reformer in the late Qing dynasty.
 His increasing closeness to and influence over the young Guangxu Emperor sparked conflict between the emperor and his adoptive mother, the regent Empress Dowager Cixi.
 His ideas were influential in the abortive Hundred Days' Reform.
 Following the coup by Cixi that ended the reform, Kang was forced to flee.
 He continued to advocate for a Chinese constitutional monarchy after the founding of the Republic of China.

 Early life

 Kang was born on 19 March 1858 in Su Village, Danzao Town, Nanhai County, Guangdong province (now the Nanhai District of Foshan City).
+His family had produced scholars for thirteen consecutive generations.
+His great-great-grandfather, Kang Bingtang, was recognized as a master of Neo-Confucianism in Guangdong.
+His grandfather, Kang Zanxiu, served as an educational official in Lianzhou, and his father, Kang Dachu, was an acting magistrate in Jiangxi.
+Furthermore, his grand-uncle, Kang Guoqi, held the high-ranking position of acting governor of Guangxi.
+Kang was raised in an environment saturated with Confucian values and literary appreciation.
+His family home, "Yan Xiang Lao Wu," was built by his great-grandfather and filled with books and historical records.
+Kang took great pride in this heritage, later writing poems to commemorate his family's long history of scholarship.

 According to his autobiography, his intellectual gifts were recognized in his childhood by his uncle.
-As a result, from an early age, he was sent by his family to study the Confucian classics to pass the imperial examinations.
+By the age of five, he was already able to recite hundreds of Tang Dynasty poems.
+At age six, he began formal study of the core Confucian classics.
+After his father passed away when Kang was eleven, his grandfather, Kang Zanxiu, took charge of his upbringing.
+He subjected Kang to a rigorous and traditional education.
+Under this guidance, Kang expanded his studies beyond the classics to include history and administrative records.
+The suppression of the Taiping Rebellion and the careers of prominent statesmen like Zeng Guofan, Luo Bingzhang, and Zuo Zongtang deeply inspired him.
 However, as a teenager, he was dissatisfied with the scholastic system of his time, especially its emphasis on preparing for the eight-legged essays, which were artificial literary exercises required as part of the examinations.

-Studying for exams was an extraordinarily rigorous activity so he engaged in Buddhist meditation as a form of relaxation, an unusual leisure activity for a Chinese scholar of his time.
+Studying for exams was an extraordinarily rigorous activity, so he engaged in Buddhist meditation as a form of relaxation, an unusual leisure activity for a Chinese scholar of his time.
 It was during one of these meditations that he had a mystical vision that became the theme for his intellectual pursuits throughout his life.
 Believing that it was possible to read every book and "become a sage", he embarked on a quasi-messianic pursuit to save humanity.